Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 Think about the proportions of the foods being combined to make your mixed dish.
 For example, when making a stir-fry:

-- make half of the food in your meal vegetables and fruits, such as:
+- make half of the food vegetables and fruits, such as:

 - carrots